About Westview

 The Westview neighborhood is part of Neighborhood Planning Unit T (NPU-T), which also includes West End, the Atlanta University Center, Ashview Heights, Beecher-Donnelly, Just Us, and The Villages at Castleberry Hill.

-Westview is divided between two City Council Districts (Atlanta City Council District Map).
-The majority of the neighborhood is part of District 10, represented by Council Member C.T.
-Martin.
-District 10 is west of Ralph David Abernathy Blvd.
-The other portion of the neighborhood is part of District 4, represented by Council Member Cleta Winslow.
-District 4 is east of Ralph David Abernathy Blvd.
+Westview is divided between two City Council Districts (Atlanta City Council District Map) – District 10 and Dictrict 4.
+District 10 is west of Ralph David Abernathy Blvd, and District 4 is east of Ralph David Abernathy Blvd.

-Westview belongs in the Zone 4 Police District, headed by Major Bryant.
+Westview belongs in the Zone 4 Police District.
 Properties west of the BeltLine corridor are part of Beat 404 and properties east of the BeltLine corridor are part of Beat 401.

-Westview is also divided between two Georgia House of Representative Districts – 56 and 57.
-Properties west of Ralph David Abernathy Blvd are part of District 57, represented by State Representative Pat Gardner.
-Properties east of Ralph David Abernathy Blvd are part of District 56, represented by State Representative Kathy Ashe.
-[Note: The Districts are based on the Fall 2011 redistricting.]
-The entire Westview neighborhood is located in Georgia Senate District 39, represented by Senator Vincent Fort.
+Westview is divided between two Georgia House of Representative Districts – 56 and 57.
+Properties west of Ralph David Abernathy Blvd are part of District 57.
+Properties east of Ralph David Abernathy Blvd are part of District 56.

 Recreation